Shafin580/evatix-blog-test/README.md

 - Stripe CLI installed in your os (https://docs.stripe.com/stripe-cli)

+- Please Delete the .env file after cloning the project

 ## Commands

 Please go to the project root directory and run the following commands sequentially: